-[26:18] Then shall the eyes of the blind be opened and the ears of the deaf unstopped.
+Then shall the eyes of the blind be opened and the ears of the deaf unstopped.
 Then shall the lame man leap like a deer and the tongue of the mute sing for joy.

-And the ransomed of the Lord shall return and come to die on the singing.
+And the ransomed of the Lord shall return and come to Zion with singing.
 Everlasting joy shall be upon their heads.
-They shall obtain gladness and joy and sorrow and sighing shall flee away.
+They shall obtain gladness and joy.

+And sorrow and sighing shall flee away.
 At last the Christ whom the prophets foretold is born.

-The seed of the woman.
+[10:02] The seed of the woman.
 The shoot of Jesse.
 The son of David.
 And at last he comes, as we're told there, to destroy the serpent.

 To reverse the curse of sin.
 And instead to make his blessings flow as far as that curse was found.

 And that is why Christmas is the message of joy to the world.
+The curse banished.
+And a world restored to be as God created it to be.